The Lyrene Family

 The Svea Land Colony concept was to attract the Swedish-speaking population to form a pure Swedish colony.
 The group bought up large pieces of land in central Baldwin County.
 They wanted to form a town in the center of this land with larger parcels of land around the town for farms.
 They named the town Silverhill.

 The Lyrene family likely belonged to those seeking to move away from Chicago.
 The following newspaper article names Andrew Lyrene as one of the land seekers in the excurtion to Baldwin County which occurred December 1897 through January 1898, not 1896 as incorrectly printed in the article.
-Andrew would have been the age of 58 years.
+Andrew would have been 58 years old.
 The excurtion occured two years before the train accident in Chicago.

 Vera Armstrong was the daughter of Oscar Johnson, the founder of Silverhill.
 In this article, written by Ruth Owen in 1977 for The Independent, Vera relates to the readers her first impression of Baldwin County and Silverhill when she was ten years old (born October 25, 1887, died May 29, 1985).
 She states that Andrew Lyrene was one of the travelers in her group from Chicago. - Select to view larger size.